deepspaceaxolotl/a-little-light-lightbox/README.md

 <a href="video.mp4" data-lightbox data-video-track="track_en.vtt, subtitles, English, en">A video!</a>
 ```

-To embed a video YouTube, Vimeo or Dailymotion, set the `href` to the video URL with any desired URL parameters included.
+To embed a video from YouTube, Vimeo or Dailymotion, set the `href` to the video URL with any desired URL parameters included.
 ```html
 <a href="https://www.youtube.com/watch?v=[video ID]&autoplay=1" data-lightbox>A video!</a>
 ```

 #### QuerySelector
-You can also set the `href` to `querySelector:` followed by a selector for an `img`, `video`, `figure` or `picture` element somewhere in the document to load that instead.
-Other options applied using the `data` attributes will still apply, with the `data-video-type` attribute being applied only for a fallback video file.
+You can also set the `href` to `querySelector: ` followed by a selector for an `img`, `video`, `figure` or `picture` element somewhere in the document to load that instead.
+Other options applied using the script's `data` attributes will still apply, with the `data-video-type` attribute being applied only for a fallback video file.

 ```html
 <a href="querySelector: [alt='Another image']" data-lightbox><img src="image_small.png" alt="Example image"></a>